Summer Science Research Program

 Is there a dress code?

 While there is no formal dress code, participants are expected to dress in comfortable clothing that is appropriate for their lab setting.
+For certain disciplines, there will be specific guidelines on lab appropriate attire.
 Failure to wear lab appropriate attire may result in dismissal from the lab as the attire is for safety reasons.

 Will applying or participating in HUSSRP help me get into Hofstra University?